romcmahan/Udacity-DAND-Program/README.md

 Here I explore weather trends to get a feel for exploring and visualizing data.

 ### **2. Investigate a Dataset**
-With a better understanding of visualizing and cleaning data, I dig into my first experience with investigating a dataset using python.
+With a better understanding of visualizing and cleaning data, I dig into my first experience with investigating a data set using Python.

 ### **3. Analyze A/B Test Results**
-Using python, I utilized different statistic models to determine whether or not a new webpage converted users or not.
+Using Python, I utilized different statistic models to determine whether or not a new web page converted users or not.